sudoaj/PerosnalBudget/README.md

 ### Responsive Strategy
 Mobile-first design with CSS Grid and Flexbox for layout, ensuring optimal experience across devices.

+### Unified Views
+- **Budget**: Manage periods and items in one place, with period creation/editing inline.
+- **Dashboard**: Analytics, template management, and data management are all accessible as collapsible sections.

 ## Available Scripts